 WNA Nuclear Century Outlook

-The WNA’s Nuclear Century Outlook is:
+Developed in 2008, the WNA’s Nuclear Century Outlook is:

 - A conceptualization of nuclear power’s potential worldwide growth in the 21st Century; and

 - An evaluation of nuclear energy’s environmental contribution.